 Our Inclusive Network unites trailblazers, leaders, and creative activists to support, empower, and provide opportunities for traditionally excluded groups within the creative workforce.
 Through a mix of structured, semi-structured and informal activities, we aim to create a safe and nurturing environment for a diverse community of creatives.
-Culture Central will deliver an activity programme consisting of 12 co-created sessions focused on networking, care and wellbeing, safety and sector change.
+Culture Central delivers an activity programme consisting of 12 co-created sessions focused on networking, care and wellbeing, safety and sector change.

 Join the Inclusive Network